TheGoldenChicken/P-pipe/dev_log.md

 Didn't really have all that much time to clean everything up.

+A lot of the issues that I had today with types and rust to postgres and whatnot, *COULD* be solved by an ORM like diesel or sqlx...
+I just really don't like adding layers of abstraction.
+Give it a few more issues, however, and I might fold, right now, most of my time is spent fixing that sort of issues, and last time I worked with Postgres was no different...

+Got a ton of TODO's that I really need to look at at some point, really before I clean it up.

 Next time, will clean up a bit more, work on creating tests for all endpoints with reasonable parameters